Adornment as Function

 Objects worn on the body that support public life

-Leaving the home involves a shift in condition.
+Leaving the home often involves a small but meaningful shift in condition.

 -